 If you’re creating BioRender figures not intended for journal or textbook publishing (e.g., for a thesis, website, or social media), please use the citation: Created with BioRender.com.

-How to use a published BioRender figure in a new publication
+How to reuse a published BioRender figure in a new publication

-If the author has granted access to the figure, it will be available to view, modify or re-use by its readers.
+- Access to the figure: If the author has granted access to the figure, it will be available to view, modify or re-use by its readers.
 If the author has not granted access to the figure and the reader wishes to modify the authors figure, the reader can request an editable version through the “Request an editable version” option on the visitor page.
 Please note, BioRender figures included in published works are the intellectual property of the authors of those papers.
-For more information check out our related articles section below. -
+For more information check out our related articles section below.

-BioRender serves as a tool for creating figures but does not hold copyright over the figures created by its users.
-As such, we are unable to grant permission for the reuse of figures included in publications. -
+- Why BioRender cannot grant permission: BioRender serves as a tool for creating figures but does not hold copyright over the figures created by its users.
+As such, we are unable to grant permission for the reuse of figures included in publications.

 By requesting access and citing appropriately, you can adhere to best practices for using published materials in academic or professional settings.